 Skankaloss art programme 2016, 2017, 2018

-For three years in a row, Sara Rossling was a guest curator at the art and music festival Skankaloss, invited by director Mattias Norström.
+For three years in a row, Sara Rossling was a guest curator at the art and music festival Skankaloss, invited by artistic director Mattias Norström.

 Skankaloss was a collective creative melting pot in the intersection between art, music, and contemporary expressions.
 It was situated in a historic folk park in Dalarna for almost 20 years and has exhibited both established and up-and-coming artists from Sweden and abroad outdoors in the park, in the surrounding forest, as well as on stage.